sbb-design-systems/digital.sbb.ch/src/en/principles/ux-principles/inclusive/inclusive.md

   title: 'Inklusiv'
 }) }}

-Temporary impairments could be a broken leg, a journey with a pushchair or bicycle or reading texts in strong sunlight.{.lead}
+Temporary impairments could be a broken leg, a journey with a pushchair or bicycle or reading texts in strong sunlight. {.lead}